pskrunner14/trading-bot/README.md

 ## Approach

 This work uses a Model-free Reinforcement Learning technique called Deep Q-Learning (neural variant of Q-Learning).
-At any given time (episode), an agent abserves it's current state (n-day window stock price representation), selects and performs an action (buy/sell/hold), observes a subsequent state, receives an immediate feedback (difference in portfolio position) and lastly adjusts it's Q-values (model parameters in this case) based on the gradient of the loss computed.
+At any given time (episode), an agent abserves it's current state (n-day window stock price representation), selects and performs an action (buy/sell/hold), observes a subsequent state, receives some reward signal (difference in portfolio position) and lastly adjusts it's parameters based on the gradient of the loss computed.
 The important idea here is that this technique can be applied to any real world task that can be described loosely as a Markovian process.

 ## Results

-You can obtain similar visualizations of your trading episodes using the notebook provided:
+Trained on `GOOG` 2010-17 stock data, tested on 2019 with a profit of $1141.45 (validated on 2018 with profit of $863.41):

 ![Google Stock Trading episode](./extra/visualization.png)

-Trading `GOOGL` stock, 2018 with a profit of $517.44
+You can obtain similar visualizations of your model evaluations using the [notebook](./visualize.ipynb) provided.

 ## Some Caveats